Comparison

 - Are tired of the copy-paste-reconcile cycle between Google Docs and Git

-DraftView turns GitHub PRs into shareable, visual review links.
-Non-technical reviewers suggest edits in a Google Docs-style interface.
-Every suggestion syncs back as a native GitHub Suggested Change.
+DraftView ingests every doc PR into one review queue, labeled by who or what wrote it.
+Non-technical reviewers suggest edits in a Google Docs-style interface, every change syncs back as a native GitHub Suggested Change, and each sign-off is recorded for your AI-oversight trail.